 Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home.
 She currently lives in Colorado with her family.

 The holidays create the perfect opportunity to really get involved with your kids and make the most of them.
 In our house, we read books, create yummy treats, and spend our afternoons making fun crafts for each holiday.
-Not only does this give us an opportunity to spend one-on-one time together, but it gives me the chance to go into a little more detail about each of the holidays with my kids.
-On Valentine's Day, we talk about being loving and caring to one another, and it opens a discussion on how we show others that we care about them.
+Not only does this give us an opportunity to spend one-on-one time, but it gives me the chance to go into a little more detail about each of the holidays with my kids.
+On Valentine's Day, we talk about being loving and caring to one another, and it opens a discussion about how we show others that we care about them.

 I hope you enjoy some of these ideas and get to put them together with your kids.
 Let me show you how we created each of them.